NethermindEth/docs/docs/fundamentals/configuration.md

 </p>
 </details>

-## Configuration file

-The configuration file is a JSON file with `.cfg` extension.
-The bundled configuration files are located in the `configs` directory and named after the network they are used for.
-For instance, see the Mainnet configuration file [`mainnet.cfg`](https://github.com/NethermindEth/nethermind/blob/master/src/Nethermind/Nethermind.Runner/configs/mainnet.cfg).

 ## Environment variables

 To configure Nethermind using environment variables, the following naming convention is used in all uppercase: